viniciusoyama/component_party/README.md

 </header>
 ```

-Note that you *must* inherit from ComponentParty::Component::ViewModel in order to be compliant to the internal API that a view model must have.
+Note that you *must* inherit from ComponentParty::ViewModel in order to be compliant to the internal API that a view model must have.
 Also, it is not expected that you override the `initialize` method in your custom view model.

 # Using helpers inside your components